- About SEAS

 Number of Recipients Per Year: Up to three recipients per year.

-Criteria for Selection: Nominations from SEAS staff and faculty members should be in the form of a letter to the dean sent to Steve Marley in Human Resources.
+Criteria for Selection: Nominations from SEAS staff and faculty members should be in the form of a letter to the Dean sent to Annmarie Allen in Human Resources.
 The letter should describe how the staff member has supported, encouraged, and promoted professional and personal career development of direct reports, colleagues, or students, and/or how the staff member has made a significant contribution toward building a stronger community at SEAS.
 Please include specific examples and contributions.

 Examples of mentoring and community building include: